Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

-This section explores the effectiveness of the crucial modules in our proposed RegistrationMamba based on the OS-256 dataset, such as the Mamba framework and MEFL.
-Experimental results are presented in Table \ref{tab:key modules}. ``Base" refers to the U-shaped network based on the CNN framework. ``MEFL" denotes the deep model that uses our proposed multi-expert feature learning strategy.
+This section explores the effectiveness of the crucial modules in our proposed ME-SSM based on the OS:256 dataset, such as the MELF and Mamba framework.
+Experimental results are presented in Table \ref{tab:key modules}. ``Base" refers to the U-shaped network based on the CNN framework. ``MELF" denotes the deep model that uses our proposed multi-expert learning framework.

-Experimental results in Table \ref{tab:key modules} demonstrate the effectiveness of our proposed Mamba framework and MEFL.
-Our Mamba framework acquires registration performance gains compared to the Base model.
-When using the Mamba framework alone, the average $L_{2}$ decreases from 4.39 to 3.93, and the CMR(3) increases from 56.43\% to 62.85\%.
-When applying the MEFL strategy, the average $L_{2}$ decreased to 3.69, and the CMR(3) increased to 65.04\%.
-Our proposal combines the Mamba framework and MEFL strategy, and its average $L_{2}$ decreases to 3.39, and CMR(3) increases to 67.92\%.
+Experimental results in Table \ref{tab:key modules} demonstrate the effectiveness of our proposed MELF and Mamba framework.
+When applying the MELF, the average $L_{2}$ decreased from 4.39 to 3.69, and the CMR(3) increased from 56.43\% to 65.04\%.
+Meanwhile, our Mamba framework acquires registration performance gains compared to the Base framework.
+When using the Mamba for feature extraction, the average $L_{2}$ decreases to 3.93, and the CMR(3) increases to 62.85\%.
+Our proposal with the MELF and Mamba achieves the best registration results, and its average $L_{2}$ is 3.39, and CMR(3) is 67.92\%.